Maru Malarchi: Plot

 Once back home, Rasu Padayachi lies to the villagers that he had a car accident.
 Velu, who was frustrated and angry of the incident, finally discloses the matter to the villagers that same night.
 Meanwhile, as per his father's advice, Manimaran goes on horseback to Gunavasal on the very night to seek an apology.
 When he discloses the incident to Rasu Padayachi's mother, she beats him, but Rasu Padayachi stops her.
 Manimaran falls at Rasu Padayachi's feet and begs for an apology.
-The kind Rasu Padayachi forgives him and Manimaran returns to his village.
-Gunavasal's villagers get angry after knowing about the incident, and they all go to Sundarapuram with Aruvals (billhooks) without warning Rasu Padayachi.
-They create a mess in Sundarapuram and set fire on their houses.
+The kind Rasu Padayachi forgives him, and Manimaran returns to his village.
+Gunavasal's villagers get angry after knowing about the incident, and they all go to Sundarapuram with aruvals without warning Rasu Padayachi.
+They create a mess in Sundarapuram and set fire to their houses.
 The riot causes the death of many villagers, including Manimaran's parents and Jayanthi's mother.

 The next morning, Manimaran finally comes to his village, and he notes the damage and deaths.
 The district collector and police arrive at Rasu Padayachi's village to tell him to be safe and that they will now handle the issue between the two villages.
 Rasu Padayachi becomes furious with Velu and the village people when he learns about the previous night's riot.
-Manimaran feels betrayed by Rasu Padayachi and sees the destruction of Sundarapuram as Rasu Padayachi's cunning plan, An angry Manimaran then destroys Rasu Padayachi's statue in front of Gunavasal's villagers.
+Manimaran feels betrayed by Rasu Padayachi and sees the destruction of Sundarapuram as Rasu Padayachi's cunning plan.
+An angry Manimaran then destroys Rasu Padayachi's statue in front of Gunavasal's villagers.
 The trio of Jayanthi, Manimaran, and Mannaru vow to take revenge on Rasu Padayachi in a similarly cunning fashion.
 Later, Rasu Padayachi wants to help the victims financially, but they refuse his money.
-Rasu Padayachi offers to marry Jayanthi, as she has nobody left in her life to live with, but she sees this as an opportunity to destroy Rasu Padayachi.
+Rasu Padayachi offers to marry Jayanthi as she has nobody left in her life to live with, but she sees this as an opportunity to destroy Rasu Padayachi.
 Both Manimaran and Mannaru are also convinced so.

-After the marriage, Jayanthi discovers Rasu Padayachi's true nature: a golden-hearted man and she becomes a good wife.
+After the marriage, Jayanthi discovers Rasu Padayachi's true nature: a golden-hearted man, and she becomes a good wife.
 On the other hand, Manimaran and Mannaru still seek revenge on Rasu Padayachi.
 What transpires next forms the rest of the story.